Rome Closed City

 In June 1940, Fascist Italy entered World War II as an ally of Nazi Germany, and the horrors of the war soon impacted the Pierangeli family, just like so many other families across Europe.
 Rome became occupied by the German army, and the frontiers were watched closely.

-Food was severely lacking in the capital and lines of starving civilians began to form in front of grocery stores.
+Food was severely lacking in the capital, and lines of starving civilians began to form in front of grocery stores.
 Unable to bear the situation any longer, Enrica decided to leave her family for a couple of months to go get food outside the capital by dressing like a man and hiding in trucks to reach the lands of her native Adriatic coast.
-Luigi and his daughters seemed to have lost all hope to see her even coming back alive, yet Enrica surprised her loved ones when she came back home one day with bags full of food.
+Luigi and his daughters seemed to have lost all hope to see her alive again when Enrica surprised her loved ones coming back home one day with bags full of food.

 The Debut of Anna Maria Pierangeli